nicuveo/pietre/docs/reference.md

 ### Return

 A `return` statement interrupts the flow of the execution and immediately ends the function's execution.
-If the function's return type isn't `void`, the `return` statement must contain an expression of the correct type.
+If the function's return type isn't `()`, the `return` statement must contain an expression of the correct type.

 ### Continue